Substance Use

 • Seizures

-Some healthcare providers will only provide outpatient treatment programs.
-These are usually better suited to people with more mild addictions.
-They are also more suited to those with substance use disorders relating to substances with less severe detox withdrawal symptoms.
+• Outpatient programs are also more suited to those with substance use disorders relating to substances with less severe detox withdrawal symptoms